-• be provided in circumstances where it is reasonable to expect that the client will rely on that advice to satisfy liabilities or obligations or to claim entitlements under a taxation law (for a tax agent service) or BAS provision (for a BAS service).
+be provided in circumstances where it is reasonable to expect that the client will rely on that advice to satisfy liabilities or obligations or to claim entitlements under a taxation law (for a tax agent service) or BAS provision (for a BAS service).

 The advice that you give in your capacity as a tax agent or BAS agent will be considered a necessary part of your activities as a tax agent or BAS agent if you cannot provide a competent tax agent or BAS service without giving such advice.
-For example, a tax agent may provide advice on the tax implications of acquiring a financial product (such as an SMSF) but cannot advise on whether to actually acquire the financial product because advice on whether to actually acquire the financial product because advice on whether to actually acquire the financial product because advice.
+For example, a tax agent may provide advice on the tax implications of acquiring a financial product (such as an SMSF) but cannot advise on whether to actually acquire the financial product because advice on whether to actually acquire the financial product is not necessary to provide a competent tax agent service.